thethomaswgeorge/ionicProjects/README.md

 ### Super App (superApp)
 ### My Side Menu (MySideMenu)
 ### Tabular App (tabsAngular)
+This was my first real project I created in the Ionic Framework and really got to mess with.
+In the project, I was wanted to find out all there is to every type of UI elements you can possibly add as well as possible add-ons that would enhance Ionic Apps.
+For instance, one Add-On I wanted to see if they had was the ability to use [FontAwesome](https://fontawesome.com/) Icons.
+With a little searching on the web I found out they have their very own icons called [Ionicons](https://ionicons.com/).
+This allowed me to customize and really bring the feel of the app to a more unique level than it was before.

 ## In The Near Future Projects
 This will be filled in soon..